gokulm/BoltOn/docs/cqrs.md

 * `StudentCreatedEvent` event inherits `CqrsEvent`.
 Other properties that are required to create StudentFlattened entity are added.
 * `StudentCreatedEvent` event is triggered in the ctor by calling the base class' `RaiseEvent` method.
 The RaiseEvent method takes care of populating other properties like Id, SourceId, SourceTypeName and CreatedDate.

-**Note:** Id property will be initialized only if we don't initialize it, whereas all the other properties listed above will be overridden by the framework.
-The triggered event gets marked for processing by setting the CreatedDate property to null, and it gets added to EventsToBeProcessed property only if it's not already present.
+**Note:** Id, CreatedDate and ProcessedDate properties will be initialized only if we don't initialize them, whereas all the other properties listed above will be overridden by the framework.
+The triggered events get added to EventsToBeProcessed property only if they're not already present.

 Here is the Student entity: